职业健康安全

 The Safety Case can only be prepared following a full examination of a site's activities to identify hazards and all potential major incidents, and to determine the necessary control measures.

-The safety case must be prepared with the full involvement of employees and their health and safety representatives from all of the different workgroups and functional areas at the site.
+The Safety Case must be prepared with the full involvement of employees and their health and safety representatives from the different work groups and functional areas at the site.

 The Occupational Health and Safety Regulations 2017 contain requirements for the control of risks associated with major hazard facilities.
 These obligations are addressed in Chapter 5 of the Regulations.